Chad Premier League: LINAFOOT

 From season 2015, national league system went through many changes.
 LINAFOOT started operating the league.
 The new system of 12 clubs from all over the country was introduced as well.
 Clubs that played in the first division were: AS Lycod Doba, AS Mirim Mongo, AS Wadi Fira, ASCOT Moundou, AS CotonTchad, Elect-Sport FC, FC Kebbi, Foullah Edifice FC, Gazelle FC, Renaissance FC, Renaissance FC (Abéché), AS Kokaga.
 Gazelle FC won the championship.
 This edition of LINAFOOT was marked by many controversies, which led to proclaiming AS CotonTchad league champion, and then later giving Gazelle FC champion title back.

 In season 2016 championship was interrupted after only 5 rounds, and no Chadian clubs represented the country in continental competitions.

 Following financial difficulties and the lack of sponsors, FTFA decided to implement the new format of the national championship, which would lower the costs.
 In 2017 FIFA proposed to FTFA a new championship format, which FTFA accepted.
-The new formula of the national football championship takes place in two phases.
-The first phase is called a zonal phase, and consists of three zones.
-Zone 1 consists of six clubs from N'Djamena (RFC, Gazelle, Tourbillon, Elect-Sport, Foullah Ediffice and Ascot), Zone 2 consists of the clubs from Sarh, Koumra, Doba, Moundou, Pala and Bongor, Zone 3 includes the clubs of Moussoro, Ati, Biltine, Mongo, Salamat and Abéché.
-At the end of the zonal confrontations, three clubs in Zone 2 and Zone 3 will join the 4 qualifiers in Zone 1 to start the second phase of the championship.
-The 5th and 6th of the final ranking will be officially relegated to lower division.
+The new formula of the national football championship took place in two phases.
+The first phase, called a zonal phase, consistsed of three zones.
+Zone 1 consisted of six clubs from N'Djamena (RFC, Gazelle, Tourbillon, Elect-Sport, Foullah Ediffice and Ascot), Zone 2 consisted of the clubs from Sarh, Koumra, Doba, Moundou, Pala and Bongor, Zone 3 included the clubs of Moussoro, Ati, Biltine, Mongo, Salamat and Abéché.
+At the end of the zonal confrontations, three clubs in Zone 2 and Zone 3 have joined the 4 qualifiers in Zone 1 for the second phase of the championship.
+The 5th and 6th of the final ranking should have been officially relegated to lower division.

+The 2018 LINAFOOT was the 2nd season of the LINAFOOT.
+The season started on 15 September 2018 and concluded on 7 October 2018.
+The twelve teams were divided into two groups of six teams.
+The matches were played at three stadiums: Stade d'Académie de Farcha, Stade Omnisports Idriss Mahamat Ouya and Stade de Paris-Congo.
+All matches were being played at 03:30 p.m. local time.
+Elect-Sport FC won their fifth Chadian title.
+Abou Deco (AS CotonTchad) was the league topscorer with 14 goals; Mbangousoum Éric was voted the best player; Francis Oumar Belonga (Elect-Sport FC) was voted the best coach.